 - Advises and approves the amount of loan you can repay at ease

 - Has a loan contract and gives you your own copy

 - Registered with Securities and Exchange Commission

-- Personal information are treated as private and confidential
+- Personal information is treated as private and confidential

 Responsible Moneylenders Usually Consider:

 - The type and amount of loan the borrower wants.
 This is because a lot of borrowers apply for an amount that may not fit for their current financial status.
 Your lender wants you to be able to repay your loan with ease.

 - How the customer handled their finances in the past.
 It is important for your lender to know your character as a borrower to have an idea on how you handle your loan in the future.

 - Any known future financial commitments of the borrowers may affect how they handle their finances such as getting a car loan or an insurance.
 These will get a chunk off from the family budget.

 - Any future changes in circumstances with a significant financial impact on the borrower such as pregnancy or a kid going to college soon.
 For example, a baby might be on its way.
 As much as you want to provide the needs of the new addition to your family, this will greatly impact your budget.
 If you are getting a loan, be honest and ask for options that may help you out.

 - The customer’s declared income and the family net income will give the lender an assurance that the loan can be settled.

 - Any owned asset gives the lender an assurance.

 Rights of the Lenders

 - Decline a loan application if they believe that it is not your best option, you can’t meet the repayments, and you are a high risk after a strict evaluation.

 - Know the borrower’s credit history to properly evaluate your creditworthiness.